manyamgupta/Arc-To-Arc-Minimum-Dubins-Path/README.md

 # ArcToArcDubins
-This package finds the shortest dubins path between two arcs The start and end configurations are tangential to the first and second arcs
+This package finds the shortest dubins path between two arcs.
+The start and end configurations are tangential to the first and second arcs

 The example script "Example_DubA2A.py" provides the syntax necessary to call the function.